Mykola Leontovych: Early life

-Mykola Leontovych was born on in Monastyrok, near the village of Selevyntsi, in the Podolia province of Ukraine (then a part of the Russian Empire).
+Mykola Dmytrovych Leontovych was born on in Monastyrok, near the village of Selevyntsi, in the Podolia province of Ukraine (then a part of the Russian Empire).
 He was the eldest of five surviving children (Mykola, Oleksandr (born in 1879), Maria (born in 1885), Victoria (born in 1886), and Olena).
-His father, grandfather, and great grandfather were village priests.
+His father, grandfather, and great-grandfather were village priests.
 Both his mother, Mariya Yosypivna Leontovych, and his father, Dmytro Feofanovych Leontovych, were singers.

-Leontovych father, who directed a school choir, and was skilled at playing the cello, double bass, harmonium, violin, and guitar, gave Mykola his first musical lessons.
-All his siblings grew up to have careers in music: Oleksandr was a professional singer, Mariya studied singing in Odesa, Olena studied fortepiano at the Kyiv Conservatory, and Victoriya could play several musical instruments.
+Mykola's father, who directed a school choir, and was skilled at playing the cello, double bass, harmonium, violin, and guitar, gave his son musical lessons.
+All the siblings grew up to have careers in music: Oleksandr became a professional singer, Mariya went on to study singing in Odesa, Olena studied fortepiano at the Kyiv Conservatory, and Victoriya learnt to play several musical instruments.

 In 1879, Dmytro Leontovych was moved to serve as a priest in the village of Shershni.
 In 1887, Mykola was admitted to a school at Nemyriv.
 Due to financial problems a year later, his father transferred him to the Sharhorod Spiritual Beginners School, whose pupils received full financial support.
 At the school, Leontovych mastered singing and was able to freely read difficult passages from religious choral texts.